Maksim-jmb/Teams/README.md

 revamped RR to work with mouse/modifiers in combination with addon clique....have to set each clique to global for it to work
 * couple small changes in RR made this agent much more reliable - have a hard time breaking it now
-* running thru full dungeons without getting the "Error #132" from spamming RR too fast or switching layouts to and fro quickly
+* running thru full dungeons without getting the WoW "Error #132" from spamming RR too fast or switching layouts to and fro quickly
+* discord chat lately mentions switching to dx12 to avoid the error....i use dx11 and it works pretty well now
 * caveat if you end up using this with clique - start out RR with Mouse1/modifier for a few presses
 * starting out RR with Mouse2/modifier sometimes throws the window layout willy-nilly...work in progress
+example: main dps rotation i use shift+mouse1 so i usually start out with mouse1....mouse2/mod i have setup to heal specific chars

 most functions are the same as agent2, agent 5man - buttons/mouse to change layouts,RR
 cleaned up how vfx layouts start up - previous agents skipped hiding/destroying videofeeds